Marketing analytics is the process of comprising data and technologies to establish trackable metrics and data-driven marketing activities.

 6. Build a professional analytics team

-The last and most important step of the marketing analytics foundation is to build your marketing data team.
+The last and most important step of the data analytics foundation is to build your marketing data team.
 Depends on the type of your business, amount of data and marketing technology, you can decide what is the best approach to build an effective data team.
 There is no straight formula for the structure, however, there are many common types:

 - Entrepreneurial: Usually the team consists of one marketing analyst, project manager, and data scientist.
 This team commonly placed under the management of “Performance Team” which is responsible for paid advertising as well.

-- Superior: This is a very advanced team structure which is commonly used in tech giants and big players in e-commerce.
+- Superior: This is a very advanced team structure that is commonly used in tech giants and big players in e-commerce.
 The analytics team in this model is highly involved in BI as marketing.

 Overall, most of the companies would hire only one marketing analyst or few and place them under the performance marketing, which is a common mistake since marketing now is all about measuring the performance.
 It is better to keep the analytical skills more centralized and connected with all marketing initiatives from strategy to branding to advertising and creatives.